Yin for You Classes

-Our weekly 45-minute Qigong practice will include varying exercises aimed to increase Qi, circulate Qi, store Qi, as well as cleanse and heal the body of any turbid Qi.
+Our weekly 30-minute and 45-minute Qigong practices will include varying exercises aimed to increase Qi, circulate Qi, store Qi, as well as cleanse and heal the body of any turbid Qi.
 In addition, we explore the breathing practice of Healing Sounds from Qigong.
 Qigong’s Healing Sounds are based on the five elements that make up our bodies and the natural world; each element has a corresponding organ system, color, sound, and season.
 When you make the sound in a purposeful way, it is meant to bring that element into balance in your being.
 The breath combined with the sounds purge and cleanse the organ cavities and channels.

 It's my first time, should I arrive early?